-- 2. IN COMPLIANCE.
+2. IN COMPLIANCE.
 Facility maintains up-to-date records of design capacity, amount of solid waste in-place, and yearly waste acceptance rate.
 These records are maintained on site and were provided for review during the inspection.
-The landfill has a design capacity of 39.26 million tons (35.38 million Mg).
-Based on monthly waste acceptance records, the landfill accepted 709,426 tons of waste in 2016 and had 716,050 cubic yards of waste in-place as of July 31, 2017. - 3.
-NOT APPLICABLE.
+The landfill has a design capacity of 39.26 million tons (35.38 million megagrams).
+Based on MAERS reporting, the landfill accepted 416,220 megagrams of waste in 2017 and 702,922 megagrams of waste in 2018.
+The facility had 17.42 million megagrams of waste in-place through 2018.

+3. NOT APPLICABLE.
 This condition applies to landfills trying to demonstrate a capacity less than 2.5 million megagrams or 2.5 million cubic meters.
-Riverview Land Preserve's design capacity is greater than 2.5 million megagrams/2.5 million cubic meters. - 4.
-IN COMPLIANCE.
+Riverview Land Preserve's design capacity is greater than 2.5 million megagrams/2.5 million cubic meters.

+4. IN COMPLIANCE.
 NMOC emission rate is calculated and recorded on an annual basis and reported to MAERS.
-In the MAERS reports submitted for 2015 and 2016, the facility reported controlled mass emissions of NMOC to be 41.8 tons in 2015 and 42.3 tons in 2016, which is consistent with recent years.
-Uncontrolled NMOC emissions for 2015 and 2016 were estimated at 157.8 tons and 160.0 tons, respectively. - 5.
-NOT APPLICABLE.
+In the MAERS reports submitted for 2017 and 2018, the facility reported controlled mass emissions of NMOC to be 42.9 tons in 2017 and 43.3 tons in 2018, which is consistent with recent years.
+Uncontrolled NMOC emissions for 2017 and 2018 were estimated at 161.9 tons and 163.2 tons, respectively.

+5. NOT APPLICABLE.
 No liquids other than leachate were added to the waste during the compliance period.

-- 1. IN COMPLIANCE.
-Any deviations are reported promptly. - 2.
-IN COMPLIANCE.
-Semi-Annual Deviation Reports are submitted by March 15 and September 15 of each year. - 3.
-IN COMPLIANCE.
-Annual ROP Certification Reports are submitted by March 15 of each year. - 4.
-NOT APPLICABLE.
-Facility has not removed or ceased operation of any control equipment. - 5.
-NOT APPLICABLE.
+1. IN COMPLIANCE.
+Any deviations are reported promptly.

+2. IN COMPLIANCE.
+Semi-Annual Deviation Reports are submitted by March 15 and September 15 of each year.

+3. IN COMPLIANCE.
+Annual ROP Certification Reports are submitted by March 15 of each year.

+4. NOT APPLICABLE.
+Facility has not removed or ceased operation of any control equipment.

+5. NOT APPLICABLE.
 This condition applies to landfills which are closing.
-Riverview Land Preserve is an active landfill. - 6.
-IN COMPLIANCE.
-Semi-Annual methane exceedance reports are submitted by March 15 and September 15 of each year. - 7.
-IN COMPLIANCE.
+Riverview Land Preserve is an active landfill.

+6. IN COMPLIANCE.
+Semi-Annual methane exceedance reports are submitted by March 15 and September 15 of each year.

+7. IN COMPLIANCE.
 Semi-Annual SSM Reports are submitted by March 15 and September 15 of each year.

-- 1. NOT APPLICABLE.
-No capping or removal of the collection and control system was required during the compliance period. - 2.
-IN COMPLIANCE.
+1. NOT APPLICABLE.
+No capping or removal of the collection and control system was required during the compliance period.

+2. IN COMPLIANCE.
 If surface monitoring shows methane exceedances, corrective actions are taken are taken and the area is re-monitored within 10 days and 1 month.
 Corrective actions include adding surface cover and fine-tuning wells.
-During the compliance period, the landfill had one area which exceeded 500 ppm during re-monitoring after the initial exceedance; corrective actions were taken and subsequent re-monitoring showed no exceedances.
-If corrective actions are taken, the monitored exceedance is not a violation of the operational requirements, per 40 CFR 60.755. - 3.
-IN COMPLIANCE.
+If corrective actions are taken and resolve the exceedance, the monitored exceedance is not a violation of the operational requirements, per 40 CFR 60.755.

+3. IN COMPLIANCE.
 Alternatives to the operational standards requested by the facility were approved by AQD in accordance with 40 CFR 60.752(b)(2).
-These requests and AQD's approvals can be found in the orange facility file. - 4.
-IN COMPLIANCE.
-Facility conducted operations, monitoring, testing, reporting, and recordkeeping in accordance with the requirements of 40 CFR Part 60, Subpart WWW. - 5.
-IN COMPLIANCE.
-Facility conducted operations, monitoring, testing, reporting, and recordkeeping in accordance with the requirements of 40 CFR Part 63, Subpart AAAA. - 6.
-NOT APPLICABLE.
+These requests and AQD's approvals can be found in the orange facility file.

+4. IN COMPLIANCE.
+Facility conducted operations, monitoring, testing, reporting, and recordkeeping in accordance with the requirements of 40 CFR Part 60, Subpart WWW.

+5. IN COMPLIANCE.
+Facility conducted operations, monitoring, testing, reporting, and recordkeeping in accordance with the requirements of 40 CFR Part 63, Subpart AAAA.

+6. NOT APPLICABLE.
 Facility is required to apply controls as specified in 40 CFR 60.752(b)(2)(v) of Subpart WWW; therefore, the facility remains subject to 40 CFR Part 63, Subpart AAAA.